Table of Contents

 Best humidity levels for ball pythons

-Ball pythons need a range of humidity in their enclosure from about 45-75%.
+Ball pythons need average humidity levels between 45-75%, fluctuating lower during the day and higher at night.
 There should also be a humid hide for your snake, lined with moistened sphagnum moss.
 Humidity should be measured via digital probe hygrometer, with the probe placed in the middle of the terrarium.

 Best substrate for ball pythons

 Providing a thick layer of naturalistic substrate (“bedding”) will help cushion your ball python’s body, maintain correct humidity levels, and also helps make your enclosure more attractive!
-We recommend the following substrates for crested geckos:
+We recommend the following substrates for ball pythons: